 South Darley parish is largely rural and covers Darley Bridge, Oker, Snitterton and Wensley.
 Much of the parish is in the Peak District National Park.

 The Parish Council is the most local form of government and lies within the Derbyshire Dales district.
 We seek to work on behalf of our various communities to protect and improve the social, environmental and recreational well-being of the area.
-You can find our aims here, how we seek to communicate and engage with our community here and also our responsibilities.
+You can find our aims here, how we seek to communicate and engage with our community here and also our responsibilities and our council policies.

 We hope that you will find plenty of useful information on this site, including contact details of our Parish Councillors, meeting dates and arrangements as well as agendas and minutes.
 We are happy to publish any news that may be useful to parish residents.
 We reserve editorial rights.
 If you would like to subscribe to the parish magazine, you can request it here.